quassel/quassel-weblog/README.md

 ### Installation

-Install the dependencies with `pip install -r requirements.txt`.
+Install the dependencies with `pipenv install`.

 Copy the `settings.sample.py` file to `settings.py` and modify it to suit your needs.

+Start with `pipenv run start`.

 ### License